Thomas Brooke (died 1418): Acquires Weycroft

-Fortifies and emparks Holditch
+Fortifies and embarks Holditch

 The manor of Holditch in Devon (now (since 1844) in Dorset) had been acquired by his ancestor Henry de Broc (or de la Brooke) from Reginald de Mohun (1206–1258), Feudal baron of Dunster in Somerset, who had inherited it from his first wife Hawise Fleming, daughter and heiress of William Fleming.
 The later overlord of Holditch was the Courtenay family and Sir Thomas Brooke was in the retinue of his overlord there, Sir Philip Courtenay (1340–1406) of Powderham Castle in Devon, 5th or 6th son of Hugh Courtenay, 2nd Earl of Devon (1303–1377) of Tiverton Castle by his wife Margaret de Bohun.
 In 1397 Thomas received royal licence to "strengthen with a wall of stone and lime his manor of Holditch and enclose and make a park of 200 acres of pasture and wood ... including a deer leap in the park".

 Death and burial

 He signed his will at Holditch on 25 May 1415, stating that he was then sick, but survived a further three years until his death on 23 or 24 January 1418.
 The phraseology used in his will, describing himself as a "wrichyd synner" with a "wreched unclene soule", suggests he was by religion a lollard, as does his wish to have a simple burial at Thorncombe, the parish church of Holditch.
 However his wife, who died 19 years later in 1437, appears to have ignored his request as the couple are buried together under the surviving elaborate ledger stone and monumental brasses in a prominent position within the church.